rsyncOSX/ParseRsyncOutput/README.md

 This package is code for parsing the text output from `rsync`, for extracting key numbers of the output for updating views and log in RsyncUI.

-The package is used in [version 2.1.1 and later](https://github.com/rsyncOSX/RsyncUI) of RsyncUI.
+The package is used in [RsyncUI](https://github.com/rsyncOSX/RsyncUI).

 By Using Swift Package Manager (SPM), parts of the source code in RsyncUI is extraced and created as packages.
 The old code, the base for packages, is deleted and RsyncUI imports the new packages.

-In Xcode 16 there is also a new module, Swift Testing, for testing packages.By SPM and Swift Testing, the code for RsyncUI is modularized, isolated, and tested before committing changes.
+In Xcode 26 and later there is also module for test, Swift Testing, for testing packages.
+By SPM and Swift Testing, the code is modularized, isolated, and tested before committing changes.